nloadholtes/blog.ironboundsoftware.com/_posts/2024-11-14-llm-badpath.md

 summary: Talking about a recent bad experience with a Large Language Model
 ---

+> Note: Originally I was writing this up as a journal entry, but decided this would be something worthwhile to share.

 Large Language Models (LLMs) like ChatGPT are all the rage these days.
 Some people fear them, some people love them, some people don't know what to think of them.
 I tend to fall more into the "Love them!" group, but I had an encounter yesterday that has me seething a little bit.

 My preferred LLM is [Claude](https://claude.ai).
 I find it to be very good at producing code which is my main use case for it.
 I've also found it give really good conversational answers when I ask it non-programming related questions.